Beach Soccer Worldwide: Stars awards

 It has been standard practice for BSWW to award prizes to the top scorer, MVP and best goalkeeper at the conclusion every event of their organisation.
 However, in 2014, BSWW took this concept of awards to a new level, establishing beach soccer's first annual end of season awards ceremony, taking place during November in Dubai.
-The ceremony, a gala event attended by many of the world's leading figures in the sport, celebrates the achievements of top performers worldwide over the course of the season and has been compared to FIFA's The Best awards and the Ballon D'or in association football, in both importance, grandeur and equivalence for the those involved in beach soccer.
+The ceremony, a gala event attended by many of the world's leading figures in the sport, celebrates the achievements of top performers worldwide over the course of the season and has been compared to FIFA's The Best awards and the Ballon d'Or in association football, in both importance, grandeur and equivalence for those involved in beach soccer.

 Some of the many prizes awarded on the night include best player of the year, best coach of the year, best goal and best team.

 BSWW structured tournaments

 BSWW organises and has an input in many different competitions; the following are regular events that are ongoing: